 Diocesan Advisory Panel: The Diocesan Advisory Panel is appointed by the Archbishop.
 Its as a resource to personnel and services having concerns regarding adults, receiving concerns and complaints about adults and assessing concerns and complaints involving adults.
 In complex situations they may undertake assessments regarding possible adult abuse and carry out an investigation into the complaint.
+Collaborating with other agencies in addressing issues impacting on the welfare of adults, maintaining records and reporting on the service, may also be part of their role.

-HSE/HSC Adult Safeguarding Teams: The Safeguarding and Protection Teams work collaboratively with services and professionals in promoting the welfare of adults, acting service, may also be part of their role.
+HSE/HSC Adult Safeguarding Teams: The Safeguarding and Protection Teams work collaboratively with services and professionals in promoting the welfare of adults, acting